SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 Provide ImpEx examples here...

+### Configuring Payment Option Info message

+For accessibility purpose, when selecting a payment option, an info message explaining briefly the payment behavior is displayed.
+It is visible by default with a default label: opfCheckout.defaultPaymentInfoMessage:
+"You are about to make a payment.
+Depending on the option selected, you will either be redirected to a secure external page or complete the process directly within this page"

+Label are customizable for each payment options witch config opf:{paymentOption?:
+ paymentInfoMessagesMap: {
+213: 'opfCheckout.payPalPaymentInfoMessage' // Message key for payment method ID 213
+}
+enableInfoMessage: true
+}

+The mapping is done with configuration Id of Payement Provider (213 from above example).
+This value can be found in Opf workbench.

+Toggling visibility
+For all payment options:
+Payment Info message cane be disbale for all payment options by setting enableInfoMessage:false form above config

+For specific payment option
+By setting empty label, Info Message won't be displayed, eg:
+213:''

 ### Configuring (or Using, or Working With, or Setting Up) the Checkout Orchestrator

 Checkout orchestrator was listed in the original outline suggestions.
 If this is a topic that can stand on its own (a bit separate from checkout) then it can be made in a "level 2" header, with sub-headers and procedure (intro section, followed by "configuring checkout orchestrator", etc).